justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 This graph does a good job of illustrating the spectrum.
 You can see here that what's called "shortwave" is also HF, or high-frequency.
 Utwente's web SDR can tune from the bottom of the VLF range to the top of the HF range.

 Also note that lower frequencies have a greater range, while higher frequencies can carry more data.
-This is why technology has trended towards higher frequencies.
+This is why technology has trended towards higher frequencies, and why lower frequencies are more fun :)

 ## The Waterfall